 - Employee or natural person who has not registered any business in Georgia.
-Pay 20% flat on gross income.
+Pay 20% flat on taxable income.

 - LLC (Limited Liability Company).
 Pay 15% corporate tax & 5% personal dividend tax, only taxed at the time of distribution.
 Otherwise, 0% on funds reinvested or held within the company, or re-invested into other companies owned by the company.

 - Virtual Zone Company, 0% Corporate tax, 5% dividend tax, 0% VAT.
-Special tax rates just for very specific IT businesses with clients outside Georgia.
+Special tax rates just for very specific IT businesses looking to base their offices in Georgia, with clients outside Georgia.

 - International Company Status.
 5% Profit Tax, 0% dividends, only 5% salary tax.
 For IT & Maritime companies (or companies with divisions in those fields) looking to base their offices in Georgia and have staff here.

-- Reverse VAT (18%) on purchases of most products & services from abroad.
+- Reverse VAT (18%) on purchases of services from abroad.
 Registering for VAT allows claiming this back in most instances.

 - In addition to the above, Georgian permanent residents and citizens will also pay 2% pension contribution if they receive a salary.
-Business owners without a salary can elect to pay the 2% (optional).
+Self-employed individuals can elect to pay 4% contribution (optional).

 NOTE: Exceptions apply on who can qualify for each of the above tax rates.